-I wasn’t in his Skills & Endorsements section.
-I had just opened his profile.
+Mind you, I wasn’t in his Skills & Endorsements section.
+I had only opened his profile.
 LinkedIn’s request looked like this:

-None of These
+None of The Above

-I checked another friend’s profile.
+Next, I checked another friend’s profile.
 Same story.
 No match between the skills LinkedIn asked about and her top three Skills.

 LinkedIn is Busy Collecting Data About You

-First-Level Connections: LinkedIn’s Best Source
+First-Level Connections — LinkedIn’s Best Source

 What Does LinkedIn Data Collection Mean to You?